 4. SOUTH SHORE

-Always sunny and rainbow sightings are almost guaranteed… Waikiki is busy, vibrant and your destination for nightlife and high-end shopping.
+Always sunny and rainbow sightings are almost guaranteed, Waikiki is busy, vibrant and your destination for nightlife and high-end shopping.
 (Chinatown also has a nightlife scene.)
 Take a surf lesson in Waikiki, or board a sunset catamaran cruise with your best friends.
-Wake up early, (really early) and walk towards Diamond Head if you want to enjoy the beach without the big crowds… but you can always count on these beaches being very packed.
+Wake up early, (really early) and walk towards Diamond Head if you want to enjoy the beach without the big crowds.

-*The Hilton Hawaiian Village has a fireworks show every Friday night at 7:45pm.
+*The Hilton Hawaiian Village has a fireworks show every Friday at 7:45 pm.

 - Ala Moana Beach Park